-A collection of reusable elements and components, guided by clear standards, that can be gathered together to build any number of applications.
+"A design system is a collection of reusable elements and components, guided by clear standards, that can be gathered together to build any number of applications." - InVision

-Design Systems could be seen as the application of systems theory to product development.
-In other words, it serves as the single source of truth which groups all elements that will allow a team to design, realize and develop a product.
+In other words, it serves as the single source of truth that groups all elements that will allow a team to design, realize and develop a software product or application.

-A Design System is not a product that is delivered to the market, however it is a utility consumed by all other products at a company to ensure a consistent brand personality across all mediums.
+A design system is not a product that is delivered to the market, however, it is a utility consumed by all other products at a company to ensure a consistent brand personality across all mediums.

 Think of it as the company's digital business plan.

-By utilizing a collection of reusable components and a set of standards guiding the use of those components, your company will be able to change the pace of creation and innovation within your organization.
+By utilizing a collection of reusable components and a set of standards guiding the use of those digital components, your company will be able to change the pace of creation and innovation within your organization.